rgardler-msft/InnovationEngine/sandbox/ADA/README.md

 `BaseObject` is the parent class for each of `Outline`, `Deployment`, `Summary` sections `llm` is the interface to the LLM.
 To change the LLM provider change this implementation `ui` is the UI interface.
 To provide a different UX create an alternative implementation

+### Confgiuring VS Code

+Assuming you have added the environment variables above into a `.env` file in the `ADA` root directory.

 ### Testing